 “No!” we both exclaim.
 “Thank you, though,” I caught myself saying.
 The good girl is hard to shake.

 On the third floor is Trawlwoolway artist Vicky West’s Reflection.
 Nine sculptures made from bull kelp reflect the nine nations that exist on what is now known as Tasmania.
-Similarly, to Acand, the placements of these works, split between four display cabinets at the end of wall partitions, distract viewers from seeing the beauty of this group of sculptures.
+Similarly to Acand, the placements of these works, split between four display cabinets at the end of wall partitions, distract viewers from seeing the beauty of this group of sculptures.

 Finally, I enter the adjacent large unlit room and am instantly met by multidisciplinary Wakka Wakka and Yaegel artist Hannah Brontë’s large scale video installation EYE HEAR U MAGIK.
-A searingly beautiful love letter to Aboriginal and Torres Strait Islander women, Queer women, Mothers.
-With resonant bass and mesmeric vocals and visuals, Brontë aims to “unblock intuitive beliefs and tune into a deep sense of knowing”.
-This knowing or the ‘the cunning’ and ‘illpunja’ is beyond the conscious mind.
+A searingly beautiful love letter to Aboriginal and Torres Strait Islander women, Queer women, and Mothers.
+With resonant bass, mesmeric vocals and visuals, Brontë aims to “unblock intuitive beliefs and tune into a deep sense of knowing”.
+This knowing or ‘the cunning’ and ‘illpunja’ is beyond the conscious mind.
 It is something I have experienced only in glimpses.
 In the profound space Hannah has created, there is a recovery of ourselves.
 I feel it.